hikogui/hikogui/docs/color.md

 information is not available in the PNG data.

 ### Theme files
-The colors in ttauri's theme file may be edited by users, there are three different ways of specifying colors.
+The colors in hikogui's theme file may be edited by users, there are three different ways of specifying colors.

  | Format                        | Color space |